Amazon plans to add 100,000 new US jobs

 Amazon typically talks up its plans for new warehouses around the country, but the latest announcement appears tailor-made for President-elect Donald Trump, who has made US job creation a major issue of his platform and who takes office in eight days.

-So far, Amazon CEO Jeff Bezos appears to have a testy relationship with the incoming president, having suggested Trump was eroding democracy "on the edges" by threatening to jail his political opponents.
-In late 2015, Trump also claimed Amazon wasn't paying its fair share of taxes, to which Bezos, who also founded the Blue Origin spacecraft company, jokingly offered to send Trump into outer space.
+So far, Amazon CEO Jeff Bezos has appeared to have a testy relationship with the incoming president, with Bezos suggesting Trump was eroding democracy "on the edges" by threatening to jail his political opponent.
+In late 2015, Trump also claimed Amazon wasn't paying its fair share of taxes, to which Bezos jokingly offered to send Trump into outer space.

-Despite those squabbles, Bezos did come to a meeting Trump held with major tech leaders last month.
+Despite those squabbles, Bezos did come to a meeting Trump held among major tech leaders last month.

 Amazon's push to increase jobs keeps up its rapid growth, aided by more people buying more stuff online.
 The company had 30,000 US employees in 2011, with that number exploding to 180,000 in just five years.